Union Budget 2026-27 Unveils INR 20,000 Cr CCUS Plan, Customs Relief for Solar and Storage

 "Budget 2026 strengthens India’s energy ecosystem with INR 20,000 crore for CCUS, BCD exemptions for lithium-ion cells and solar glass, and INR 40,000 crore for India Semiconductor Mission 2.0.
 These measures enhance grid reliability, renewable integration, domestic manufacturing, and system resilience, creating an investment-ready framework for a future-ready, competitive energy infrastructure."

-Rahul Gautam, Co-Founder – Exeqliq Tech Solutions:
+Rahul Gautam, Co-Founder – Exeliq Tech Solutions:

 "Budget 2026 boosts India’s deep-tech manufacturing with focus on semiconductors, solar, storage, EVs, and clean energy infrastructure.
 With INR 10,000 crore for champion MSMEs, TReDS and GeM integration, the tri-Kartavya approach balances growth, capability building, and inclusion, laying the foundation for globally competitive engineering goods and sustainable economic transition."